Huegoxaga/notes/testing/README.md

 - `User Defined Variables`, once defined in the table, the variable can be accessed in the sampler setting using `${var_name}`
 - `CSV Data Set Config`, each iteration of the sampler will use one record of the variables in the CSV file, from top to bottom repeatly, the values can be accessed from the sampler cofig using `${header_name}`
+- `HTTP Authorization Manager` adds authorization headers to the HTTP requests